Anti-ballistic missile: Arrow 3

-The Arrow 3 system is capable of exo-atmosphere interception of ballistic missiles, including of ICBMs.
+The Arrow 3 system is capable of exo-atmosphere interception of ballistic missiles, including ICBMs.
 It also acts as an anti-satellite weapon.

 Lieutenant General Patrick J. O'Reilly, Director of the US Missile Defense Agency, said: "The design of Arrow 3 promises to be an extremely capable system, more advanced than what we have ever attempted in the U.S. with our programs."

 On 10 December 2015 Arrow 3 scored its first intercept in a complex test designed to validate how the system can detect, identify, track and then discriminate real from decoy targets delivered into space by an improved Silver Sparrow target missile.
 According to officials, the milestone test paves the way toward low-rate initial production of the Arrow 3.

 David’s sling

 David's Sling (Hebrew: קלע דוד), also sometimes called Magic Wand (Hebrew: שרביט קסמים), is an Israel Defense Forces military system being jointly developed by the Israeli defense contractor Rafael Advanced Defense Systems and the American defense contractor Raytheon, designed to intercept tactical ballistic missiles, as well as medium- to long-range rockets and slower-flying cruise missiles, such as those possessed by Hezbollah, fired at ranges from 40 km to 300 km.
 It is designed with the aim of intercepting the newest generation of tactical ballistic missiles, such as Iskander.